To make a prarie it takes a clover and a bee,

 If bees are few.

-To the horror of beekeepers around the country, it appears that the decline in honeybee populations is worsening.
-The first-ever study to map U.S. wild bees suggests they are disappearing in the country’s most important farmlands – from California’s Central Valley to the Midwest’s corn belt and the Mississippi River valley.
+The life of our global garden clings depends on the health and vitality of the humble honey bee and other key pollinators.
+Nonetheless the first-ever study to map U.S. wild bees suggests they are disappearing from all the most important farmlands in the United States: California’s Central Valley, Midwest’s corn belt, and the Mississippi River valley.

-Pollinators in general are under huge amounts of stress, struggling to survive as habitats are destroyed, systemic pesticides are applied to crops, and climate change throws off once-reliable weather patterns.
-Now, a new bill hopes to give these essential insects and animals a boost.
+Pollinators globally are under existential threat, struggling to survive as habitats are destroyed, systemic pesticides are applied to crops, and climate change throws off once-reliable weather patterns.
+In the U.S., new legislation has been introduced that could give these essential insects a measure of life support.

 Pollinators play an essential part in getting food on the plates of Americans — and people around the world.
 Roughly 75 percent of global food crops depend on pollination, and $235–$577 billion worth of these crops are affected by pollinators every year.
 Some crops depend on highly specialized pollinators, and would cease to exist without them: The chocolate midge, for instance, is the only insect that can pollinate the cacao plant.

-Photographer Clay Bolt, who specializes in bee and other insect photography, has created A Ghost in the Making, a 19 minute-long film about his quest to find, photograph, and ultimately protect the rare rusty-patched bumblebee.
+Photographer Clay Bolt, who specializes in insect photography, has created A Ghost in the Making, a 19 minute-long film about his quest to find, photograph, and ultimately protect the rare rusty-patched bumblebee.